Pine Tree - Year 5 2023 - 2024

 Homework:

-Homework will be set on a Friday and this should be returned by the following Thursday.
+Homework will be set on a Friday and this should be returned by the following Friday.
 Homework will consist of a maths activity and an English activity linked to the unit of work they are covering in class, so they should be able to complete the activity independently.

 Some useful websites, resources and links: